The cart is empty

 ITVDesk Software License?

 ITVDesk software uses PC-based, hardware-tied licenses.
 A license must be activated via the Internet, or manual/offline activation must be performed.
 Once the license is activated, it is tied to the PC hardware.
-User may use the same license after reinstalling ITVDesk or Windows; however, User must purchase a new license to use the software on a new PC or request a license transfer to another PC.
+User may use the same license after reinstalling ITVDesk or Windows; however, User must purchase a new license to use the software on a new PC or request a license transfer to another PC ( Read for more info ).
 Three kinds of licenses are available: One-Time Purchase, with unlimited period and no watermark.
 Software updates are free during the all period of a License.
 One-Year Subscription, with One-Year period and no watermark.
 Software updates are free during the all period of a License.
 Trial, with watermark on the video feed and a 15-day demo period starting from the activation date.
 The user may request as many trial licenses as necessary for use on different PCs on the user's network.

 ITVDesk Hadware acceleration